JS2 block viewer

 “access the value associated with key of "log", inside the console object”

-Similarly we can use dot notation to access property values stored in object literals:
+Similarly we can use dot notation to access property values stored in objects we have defined:

 const profileData = {